Life Insurance Application Process: What to Expect & How to Apply

 Traditional Underwriting requires a comprehensive review including medical exams, blood and urine tests, and detailed health history verification.
 This process offers access to higher coverage amounts and potentially lower premiums for healthy applicants, but demands more time and invasiveness.

-Simplified Issue Applications ask basic health questions without medical exams, offering quick approval but usually at higher premiums and with lower coverage caps.
+Simplified Issue Applications ask basic health questions without medical exams, offering quick approval but usually at higher premiums (typically 20-60% more than fully underwritten) and with lower coverage caps.
+Learn how simplified issue policies work in practice.

 Traditional Application